 arachnophobia, fear of spiders.
 I have this because whenever I see one, I go all shaky and I back away really quickly.

-acrophobia, fear of heights.
+acrophobia, fear of heights.aerophobia, fear of flying.

 autophobia, fear of being alone.